 In this article, we attempt to clarify the basic concepts behind Scrum, Kanban, Agile and Waterfall.
 Usually, professionals, who are new to project management, may find it confusing to clarify their concepts regarding these methods.

 Popular searches on the Internet such as Scrum vs Kanban, Scrum vs Agile, Scrum vs Waterfall, Kanban vs Agile, Kanban vs Waterfall and Agile vs Waterfall manifest the need to have the differences between all these approaches cleared out once and for all.

 Each element holds its own set of unique why’s and how’s, here is our attempt to shed light on what these terms actually mean and what sets them apart.

 Comparing Scrum vs Agile is equivalent to comparing apple to fruit.
 One is a sub-category of the other.
 Scrum is one of the Agile frameworks that have taken multiple industries by storm in the last few years.

-According to a study by Forbes, 49 percent of the top managers surveyed by Forbes claim that the main reason for Scrum being successful is due to its focus on customers.
+According to a study by Forbes, 49 percent of the top managers surveyed by Forbes claims that the main reason for Scrum being successful is due to its focus on customers.
 A tried and proven methodology for optimized collaboration, timely project deliveries and reduction of errors, Scrum is increasingly gaining popularity in the world of Agile.

-Initially assumed to be used by software project management teams, Scrum is designed and developed in a way that it can cater to multiple areas of work including software development, education, healthcare and a lot more.
+Initially assumed to be used by software project management teams, Scrum is designed and developed in a way that can cater to multiple areas of work including software development, education, healthcare and a lot more.